-When you are studying in Australia, you may find a casual or part-time job to help support yourself or make new friends.
+When you are studying, you may find a casual or part-time job to help support yourself or make new friends.

-Commonly, students may fear speaking to these agencies due to being on a student visa, or because they may be paid in cash or have worked overtime.
-It is important that you remain within your legal working hours, and work legally.
-If you are being exploited, however, you should always go to the Ombudsman to discuss your case.
+We know that students may fear speaking to government agencies because they’re on a student visa, or because they may be paid in cash or have worked overtime.
+If you’re being exploited, however, you should always go to the FWO to discuss your case.